6/9 Guitar Chords

 The chord formula for a 6/9 chord is 1 - 3 - 5 - 6 - 9

-- E chords are built around the E major scale.
+- E chords are based on the scale of E major which consists of 4 sharps - F#, C#, G#, D#.
 We need to extend the scale to include 9 notes as we need to add the 9th note which is one octave above the 2nd note.

 - E major scale reads: E - F# - G# - A - B - C# - D# - E - F#